-The Board considers Messrs Froggatt and Gosnell and Ms Kay to be independent in character and judgement and free from relationships with the Group's management or businesses that could interfere with the exercise of independent judgement by them.
-The Board also notes that, as part of its succession plans, Ms Kay will be retiring at 2018 AGM and, to assist in the smooth transition to a new Chairman, Messrs Froggatt and Gosnell will stand for re-election at the 2019 AGM and, subject to their re-election, will retire during or at the end of their next term of office once that transition is completed.
-The Board does not, therefore, believe that their length of service will materially interfere with their ability to exercise independent judgment or to act in the best interest of the Group.
+The Board also considers Messrs Froggatt and Gosnell to be independent in character and judgement and free from relationships with the Group's management or businesses that could interfere with the exercise of independent judgement by them.
+The Board does not, therefore, believe that their length of service will materially interfere with their ability to exercise independent judgement or to act in the best interest of the Group.